Elspeth Douglas McClelland: Architect

 There are conflicting reports about Elspeth's time as an architect.
 According to Atkinson, "McClelland had been the only woman among 600 male students at the Polytechnic Architectural School in London, and became the first woman to practice as an architect".
 However, records at the Royal Institute of British Architects (RIBA) indicate that its first female member was Ethel Mary Charles in 1898, when Elspeth would have been 19.
 The Polytechnic Architectural School has been absorbed into the University of Westminster.
 They do not have complete records for the likely dates of Elspeth's study.
 What they do show is Elspeth passing a Senior Commercial Education Certificate in book-keeping in the London Chamber of Commerce Examinations, 1911.
 Some facts about her career are clear from surviving architectural drawings and other records.

-Most of her drawings are undated, although one shows a date (1904) above the door.
-Several of her properties are in Letchworth, the one at 106 Wilbury Road having been designed as part of a competition to design a £150 cottage.
-According to Victoria Rawlings, Curator – Collections at the First Garden City Heritage Museum, "In 1905 strict planning regulations meant that in rural areas, the cost of building a cottage would be more than the tenant could afford to pay in rent.
-This and other factors were adding to 'urban drift', whereby many agricultural workers were forced to move to the towns.
-A Mr J St Loe Strachey, editor of The Spectator newspaper, put forth a proposal that an exhibition of £150 cottages should be held.
-This challenge was taken up by First Garden City Ltd as, at the new town of Letchworth, rural bye-laws would not be applicable.

-"Amongst the 85, otherwise male entrants to the competition, was Miss Elspeth McClelland, who designed and supervised the building of a cottage for the Society of Artists.
-This group was, in Miss McClelland's own words: 'A Society of Women Decorators who have sometimes felt that architects do not study the requirements from a woman's point of view'.
-Many newspapers ran articles extolling the virtues of what one paper called, 'The house that Jill built'.